Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LdNJwc9xclw.md

 ### Transcript

-> are you guys planning on putting any form of blueprints building into the game uh currently there's no plans to do that
+> are you guys planning on putting any form of blueprints building into the game, currently there's no plans to do that